Waterside Shops

+History

 Upon opening, the mall originally featured tropical pond-like fountains surrounded by landscaping of lush foliage, along with stone walkways and columns.
 Predominantly Mediterranean in terms of cosmetic theming, this original appearance would remain unchanged until the arrival of a mid-2000s overhaul project, one which sought to transform the property into much more of a luxury destination.
 Though much of the older landscaping was toned down around that time, the fountains would remain, though still vastly altered to fit the new sleek, modern, and more so ritzy appeal of the property's new era.
 In addition to all the visual alterations, higher end tenants would also be brought in to replace many middle-ground businesses.
 These changes likely stemmed from a greater goal to differentiate Waterside from nearby outdoor lifestyle malls catering to the middle class.
 Now poised to serve a higher income bracket, Waterside Shops would go on to draw in a large number of highly exclusive tenants.

 In 2005, Nordstrom signed a letter of intent to open a new two-level 80,000 square foot location at Waterside Shops.
 The move would come as part of a larger effort to revitalize the property after the closure of Jacobson's.
 A new wing was also proposed to connect Nordstrom with the existing common spaces, slicing through the shuttered Jacobson's, while simultaneously adding new in-line space on each side.
 The expansion would feature large palmetto trees in the center of the new walkway with shaded bench seating beneath the towering fronds overhead.

 In 2007, Saks Fifth Avenue would begin expanding outward, to the west of its existing site.
 Though they still kept their original building, the luxury department store chain simply opted to enlarge its footprint at the mall via an addition tacked on to the side.
 Interior renovations to the building would also be put underway around that time.

 In the fall seasons of 2008, Nordstrom opened its doors at the mall to much fanfare from wealthy locals all around the region.
 The Waterside location would end up being Nordstrom's first and only full line store in Southwest Florida, up until its later closure.

 Throughout the 2010s, some tenants would come and go, though the mall would remain virtually unscathed by this as occupancy rates remained remarkably high overall.
 Unlike other regional malls during that time, which often had trouble securing replacement stores of comparable quality to ones who left, Waterside somehow managed to retain a full roster of vibrant high-end brands, even with of course, some notable departures.